fivetran/dbt_fivetran_log/README.md

 > Regardless of strategy, we recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.

-## Step 2: Installing the Package
+### Step 2: Running the Package
+#### Option 1: As a Fivetran Quickstart Data Model
+Fivetran offers this dbt package as a one-click managed solution via the [Quickstart Data Model product](https://fivetran.com/docs/transformations/quickstart).
+You can take advantage of this by logging into your Fivetran account, navigate to your Fivetran Platform connector, and select the Transformations tab.
+From the Transformations tab you can add the Quickstart transformation and let Fivetran manage the execution and orchestration.

+#### Option 2: As a dbt package in your existing dbt project
-Include the following Fivetran Platform package version range in your `packages.yml`
+To run these models as a dbt package in your existing dbt project you will include the following Fivetran Platform package version range in your `packages.yml`
 > Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: